Meithal/ccson/README.md

 If you need to handle binary safe strings, use those functions directly.

-### Nesting
+### Memory safe
-Does not involve recursion, can parse nested objects as deep as INT_MAX.
+Can parse nested objects as deep as INT_MAX, no risk of stack overflows from extremely nested objects.
+Won't malloc, so no memory leaks.

 ### Duplicate keys, ordering
 Object keys can have duplicate names.